 The Climate Bonds Taxonomy is the first piece of the Climate Bonds Standard and Certification Scheme.
 It can be used by issuers to assess whether they have green assets, prior to issuing a green bond.
 It identifies broad areas of inclusion (e.g. green residential mortgages, low emissions vehicles etc) that are subject to further criteria and screening.

 The Climate Bonds Standard builds on the Taxonomy and sets out specific criteria so that bonds labelled as green can be assessed in terms of their alignment with the Paris Agreement goals.

 In order to receive the “Climate Bond Certified” Certification a prospective issuer of a Climate Bond must appoint an approved 3rd party verifier, who will supply a verification statement that the bonds meet the Climate Bonds Standard’s environmental and financial management guidelines.
-The Climate Bonds Standards Board (comprised of members representing $34 trillion of assets under management) provides the final confirmation.
+The Climate Bonds Standards Board (comprised of members representing more than $70 trillion of assets under management) provides the final confirmation.